TheKayOT/alx-system_engineering-devops/0x00-shell_navigation/Tasks.md

 - Don’t forget to validate your current working directory
 - Don’t forget to display the list of files of your current directory to validate the move of the file

+## 4. Not anymore
+Access your sandbox and:
+- Change your working directory to `/root`
+- Then, delete the file `ready_to_be_removed`

+**Advices**:
+- Don’t forget to validate your current working directory
+- Don’t forget to display the list of files of your current directory to validate the removal of the file